The quieter you become, the more you are able to hear. ~ Rumi

-If you can’t make it to a public garden on May 11, enjoy these photos as a (close) second option.
+If you can’t make it to a public garden on May 11, enjoy these photos as a second option.
 I have written about the Getty Villa – it was one of my first blog posts and you can read it here.

-Imagine inhaling the sweet salty smell of the ocean.
+Imagine inhaling the salty sweet smell of the ocean.

 The Italian Renaissance Garden: The Medici, the ruling dynasty of Florence, used gardens to demonstrate their own power and magnificence.
 “During the first half of the sixteenth century, magnificence came to be perceived as a princely virtue, and all over the Italian peninsula architects, sculptors, painters, poets, historians and humanist scholars were commissioned to concoct a magnificent image for their powerful patrons.” wikipedia